bigbadcon/bbc-11ty/src/story-synth-microgrants.md

 ---
 layout: layouts/page.njk
 title: 'Big Bad Con Presents: Story Synth Microgrants'
-description: 'Big Bad Con and Randy Lubin (creator of Story Synth) are excited to announce a microgrant program focused on helping game designers at the intersection of marginalized identities create, publish, and monetize games on the Story Synth platform!'
+description: Big Bad Con and Randy Lubin (creator of Story Synth) are excited to announce a microgrant program focused on helping game designers at the intersection of marginalized identities create, publish, and monetize games on the Story Synth platform!
 tags: pages

 ---
 Hello!

-As award recipients from Grant for the Web, Big Bad Con and Randy Lubin (creator of Story Synth) are excited to announce a microgrant program focused on helping game designers at the intersection of marginalized identities create, publish, and monetize games on the Story Synth platform!
+As award recipients from [Grant for the Web](https://www.grantfortheweb.org/), Big Bad Con and Randy Lubin (creator of [Story Synth](https://storysynth.org/)) are excited to announce a microgrant program focused on helping game designers at the intersection of marginalized identities create, publish, and monetize games on the Story Synth platform!

 ### What are the microgrants and how do I get one?